Chart Color Schemes

 Clovelly Park shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-The area's educational profile is notable regionally, with university qualification rates of 34.9% among residents aged 15+, surpassing the South African average of 25.7% and the SA4 region's rate of 28.1%.
-Bachelor degrees are most prevalent at 23.1%, followed by postgraduate qualifications (9.2%) and graduate diplomas (2.6%).
-Vocational credentials are also common, with 28.4% of residents aged 15+ holding such qualifications - advanced diplomas account for 10.1% and certificates for 18.3%.
+The area's educational profile is notable regionally, with university qualification rates of 34.9% among residents aged 15+, surpassing the South Australian (SA) average of 25.7%.
+This rate also exceeds that of the SA4 region at 28.1%, indicating a strong emphasis on higher education in the community.
+Bachelor degrees are most prevalent at 23.1%, followed by postgraduate qualifications at 9.2% and graduate diplomas at 2.6%.

-Educational participation is high, with 30.8% of residents currently enrolled in formal education.
+Trade and technical skills are prominent, with 28.4% of residents aged 15+ holding vocational credentials – advanced diplomas at 10.1% and certificates at 18.3%.
+Educational participation is notably high, with 30.8% of residents currently enrolled in formal education.
 This includes 10.3% in tertiary education, 10.0% in primary education, and 5.1% pursuing secondary education.

 Frequently Asked Questions - Education